-Strongly Recommended: BUSN 1A or BUSN 51 with a minimum grade of C
+Recommended Course Preparation: BUSN 1A with a minimum grade of C

-BUSN 61 OUICKBOOKS ACCOUNTING
+BUSN 61 QUICKBOOKS ACCOUNTING

 Introduction to the use of QuickBooks accounting software to process transactions related to a service and merchandise company.
-Specific topics include using company files, sales and receivables, payables and purchases bank and credit card reconciliations, end of period transactions, and payroll.
+Specific topics include using company files, sales and receivables, payables and purchases bank and credit card reconciliastions end of period transactions and payroll.
 Transactions include journalizing, adjusting entries, closing entries, bank reconciliation and preparing financial statements.

-Strongly Recommended: BUSN 1A or BUSN 51 with a minimum grade of C
+Recommended Course Preparation: BUSN 1A or BUSN 51 with a minimum grade of C